-In 2019, the Company adopted the Manitex International, Inc. 2019 Equity Incentive Plan.
-The maximum number of shares of common stock reserved for issuance under the plan is 1,329,364 shares.
+In 2019, the Company adopted the Manitex International, Inc. 2019 Equity Incentive Plan (the "Plan").
+In 2020, the Plan was amended to increase the number of shares authorized for issuance under the Plan from 279,717 to 779,717.
 The total number of shares reserved for issuance however, can be adjusted to reflect certain corporate transactions or changes in the Company's capital structure.
 The Company's employees and members of the board of directors who are not our employees or employees of our affiliates are eligible to participate in the plan.
 The plan is administered by a committee of the board comprised of members who are outside directors.
 The plan provides that the committee has the authority to, among other things, select plan participants, determine the type and amount of awards, determine award terms, fix all other conditions of any awards, interpret the plan and any plan awards.
-Under the plan, the committee can grant stock options, stock appreciation rights, restricted stock, restricted stock units, performance shares and performance units.
+Under the plan, the committee can grant stock options, stock appreciation rights, restricted stock, restricted stock units, performance shares and performance units, except Directors may not be granted stock appreciation rights, performance shares and performance units.
 During any calendar year, participants are limited in the number of grants they may receive under the plan.
 In any year, an individual may not receive options for more than 15,000 shares, stock appreciation rights with respect to more than 20,000 shares, more than 20,000 shares of restricted stock and/or an award for more than 10,000 performance shares or restricted stock units or performance units.
 The plan requires that the exercise price for stock options and stock appreciation rights be not less than fair market value of the Company's common stock on date of grant.